 Specific inclusion of sexual orientation and gender identity in the Violence Against Women Act is vital because:

 - In a 2010 joint report by the National Center for Victims of Crime and the National Coalition of Anti-Violence Programs, 96 percent of victim services and law enforcement agencies said that they did not have specific services for LGBT people.
 In fact, studies have shown that only one in five survivors of same-gender sexual assault and intimate partner violence received victim services.

 - LGBT people experience domestic violence in 25-35 percent of relationships, which is the same rate as the general population, according to the Journal of Interpersonal Violence.

-- LGBT survivors of violence face discrimination when accessing services, including 45 percent being turned away from shelters, and nearly 55 percent being denied orders of protection.
+- LGBT survivors of violence face discrimination when accessing services, including 45 percent being turned away from shelters, and 55 percent being denied orders of protection.

 - Injustice at Every Turn: A Report of the National Transgender Discrimination Survey, released earlier this year by the National Gay and Lesbian Task Force and the National Center for Transgender Equality, found that one in 10 transgender and gender non-conforming respondents reported surviving sexual violence, while one in five reported experiencing violence perpetrated by a spouse or partner, parent, or other family member.